The Whole Outdoor Voices Squad Is Joining The Black Friday Fray

 $52 $24

 “I grabbed this shirt to try on and had no idea how this was going to look,” writes reviewer Haley.
 “I'm short and curvy and carry my weight in my stomach.
-This shirt fits like a DREAM and i never buy crop stuff.
-It's also so comfy and flattering.”
-We’ve never such a ringing endorsement for such a simple-seeming top — sounds like the perfect (affordable) gift for your friend-group Secret Santa.
+This shirt fits like a DREAM and I never buy crop stuff.
+It’s also so comfy and flattering.”
+We’ve never heard such a ringing endorsement for such a simple-seeming top — sounds like the perfect (affordable) gift for your friend-group Secret Santa.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 The product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.